cwmoller/workshop-puppet5/docs/create-hierarchy.md

 ## Set up environment to read list of classes to apply from Hiera

-Puppet reads the 'manifests/site.pp' file to determine which classes to apply a node.
+Puppet reads the 'manifests/site.pp' file to determine which classes to apply to a node.
 We need to tell it to read that list from Hiera with the Hiera '[lookup](https://puppet.com/docs/puppet/5.3/hiera_use_function.html#examples)' function.
 Add `lookup('classes', Array[String], 'unique').include` to 'manifests/site.pp'.
 This will cause Puppet to read an array of strings from the 'classes' key in our Hiera hierarchy, keeping only unique entries, and using that as a list of classes to include.

 ![](images/create-hierarchy-3.png)